-For most of 2013 the nickel price environment has been weak but recently the pricing trend for nickel has reversed and risen steadily through the first two quarters of 2014.
+For most of 2013 the nickel price environment has been weak, but recently the pricing trend for nickel has reversed and risen steadily through the first two quarters of 2014 but then dropped in the third quarter 2014 and is not expected to change significantly in the last quarter 2014.
 It has been widely reported that the main driver for the rebound in nickel prices is the looming reduction in nickel supply due to a ban on the export of unprocessed nickel ore from Indonesia (the Indonesian government began enforcing the ban on January 12, 2014).